Akkhil-1/Solar-3D/README.md

-# Booking Management System
+# 3D Solar System

 ## Frontend Hosted Link :-  https://work-wave-five.vercel.app/

 ## Overview

-This is a Booking Management System built using the MERN stack (MongoDB, Express.js, React, Node.js).
-The application provides a user-friendly interface for managing bookings, with full user authentication, error handling, and various features designed to enhance the user experience.
+This is a 3D Solar System built using the following stack (Firebase , React, Node.js).
+The application provides a user-friendly interface for viewing the solar system including the sun.

 ## Features